Italian Wine Laws

 4. Denominazione di Origine Controllata e Garantita (DOCG)

 It includes all the guarantee points mentioned for DOC together with quality assurance.
-These wine go through laboratory analysis and tasting examinations to get the DOCG status.
+These wines go through laboratory analysis and tasting examinations to get the DOCG status.
 There are very few DOCG wines.
 These wines have a lower yield per hectare.